 Once a parameterization is available, the model is simulated and different kinds of numerical exercises are performed.
 At this stage model evaluation can be also implemented.
 Model evaluation was initially conducted by assessing the ability of the model to reproduce some particular features (of course, the ones that are different from those used to calibrate it) of the data.
-The metric chosen to compare the observed properties and the simulated ones is a critical issue.
-In the traditional calibration procedure, an informal, 'aesthetic', metric is used.
-In the words of Kydland and Prescott (1996: 75), the sampling distribution of this set of statistics can be determined to any degree of accuracy for the model and compared with the values of the set of statistics for the actual economy.

-No formal measure of the distance between simulated and observed properties is provided, and certainly not a statistical one.
-Moreover as RBC models are usually solved by linearizing them around equilibrium raw data cannot be used to generate the set of statistics relevant for model evaluation.
-Raw data contain trends, so they are usually de-trended using filtering techniques before using them to generate the relevant statistics3.
+The comparison between the properties of actual and model simulated series was initially based on an informal measures of their distance.Moreover as RBC models are usually solved by linearizing them around equilibrium raw data cannot be used to generate the set of statistics relevant for model evaluation.
+Raw data contain trends, so they are usually de-trended using filtering techniques before using them to generate the relevant statistics7.

-Model Evaluation in RBC models became much more sophisticated when the practice started to exploit the fact that a solved RBC model is a VAR.
+Model Evaluation in RBC models became much more sophisticated when the practice started to exploit the fact that a solved DSGE model is a VAR.
+A solved DSGE could be represented a Structural VAR: